 - necessity of the structures/works proposed;

 - proof that the proposed works will not have a detrimental effect on flood risk, surrounding habitat and environment or on fauna and flora species present;

 - adequate mitigation measures where risk to the above cannot be avoided;

 - consideration of health and safety risks and the proposal of adequate measures to manage such risks;

 - clear detail on who will have responsibility for maintenance during and post construction;

 - where the applicant is proposing a culvert, prove that reasonable and practicable alternative methods have been considered and cannot be utilised.

-Once a fully completed application form including all relevant documents and the correct fee have been submitted, the Council will have up to 2 months to issue a written confirmation detailing whether consent has been granted or refused.
+Once a fully completed application form including all relevant documents and the correct fee have been submitted, the Council will have up to two months to issue a written confirmation detailing whether consent has been granted or refused.
 The applicant is responsible for obtaining the necessary permits or permissions prior to works commencing.

 An application pack can be downloaded from the link below.
 Prior to completing the application form, please read through the document titled 'Application Form Guidance Notes', which can also be found below.
 Please ensure sufficient additional information, including all necessary supporting documents, is submitted with your application.